-If any or all of this directory information is not to be released by NEW AGE TRAINING without prior written consent of the student, he or she should so inform the Director of the School in writing before the start of class.
+If any or all of this directory information is not to be released by NEW AGE TRAINING without prior written consent of the student, he or she should so inform the Program Coordinator or Director of the School in writing before the start of class.

-Former students of NEW AGE TRAINING have the opportunity to limit the release of directory information notifying the Director of the School in writing.
+Former students of NEW AGE TRAINING have the opportunity to limit the release of directory information notifying the Program Coordinator or Director of the School in writing.